SEP-24: Deposits & Withdrawals

-We will go over SDF’s Tools and References and all three stages of the development process:
+Specifically, we will go over SDF’s Tools and References as well as all three stages of the development process:

-The complete customer flow from deposit to withdrawal goes something like this:
+The complete customer experience from deposit to withdrawal goes something like this:

-- Deposits real fiat currency (e.g. sends a bank transfer)
+- The wallet provides instructions, and the customer deposits real fiat currency with the anchor (e.g. makes a bank transfer)